defra-design/defra-forms-designer-history/app/posts/2024-03-02-accessible.md

 ---
 title: Creating an accessible forms library using the GOV.UK table component
 description: Users need the ability to view and manage forms for a variety of reasons.
-This post talks about the work we did to create an accessible view of forms for users
+The forms library was redesigned using the GOV.UK table component.
+Key changes included a two-thirds page layout, truncating dates, removing the "created by" column, and ensuring responsiveness for smaller screens.
 date: 2024-03-02
 author: Daniel Da Silveira
 tags: